1. What is the difference between a Dietitian and a Nutritionist?

 The key difference between an 'Accredited Practising Dietitian' & a 'Nutritionist' is that, an 'Accredited Practising Dietitian' has undertaken additional studies in medical nutrition therapy, dietetics & food service management.
-People who claim that Dietitians don't look at the whole picture or that they only treat the symptoms of disease, certainly haven't met the team at Coffs Coast Nutrition.
-Our focus is on treating the whole person, rather than simply the symptoms.
+The Dietitians at Coffs Coast Nutrition focus on treating the whole person, rather than simply the symptoms.
 We take the time to listen to what you have to say, in order to find the cause of your ill-health & provide safe, effective solutions.

 The nutrition experts at Coffs Coast Nutrition have at least 4-6 years of university study in biochemistry, physiology, nutrition, dietetics & medical nutrition therapy, & are Accredited Nutritionists AND Accredited Practising Dietitians.

 Accredited Practising Dietitian (APD) is the only national credential recognised by the Australian government, Medicare, the Department of Veterans Affairs (DVA) & most private health funds as the standard for nutritional services in Australia.
 This is the reason why only an Accredited Practising Dietitian will be able to offer a rebate under Medicare or DVA, for nutrition consultations.
 Nutritionists who are inadequately qualified cannot register with either Medicare or DVA.

-Be especially wary if your Nutritionist does not state his or her qualifications.
+Be very cautious if your Nutritionist does not state his or her qualifications.

 All Accredited Practising Dietitians are also nutritionists, however not all nutritionists are sufficiently qualified to call themselves Accredited Practising Dietitians.

 2. But I've heard that some Dietitians have been corrupted by the multinational food corporations?